 - Already cooked protein or veggies can be added with the sun dried tomatoes and artichokes.

-- To reheat, add one tablespoon of reserved pasta water and extra spoonful of pesto before storing in the fridge.
+- To reheat, add an extra spoonful of pesto before storing in the fridge.
 When you reheat, stir it together so it isn’t dry.

 Originally posted on May 29, 2019, updated on November 19, 2019.
 Republished with new tips, tricks and photos on August 1, 2022.

 - Cook to a minimum temperature of 165 °F (74 °C)

 - Do not use the same utensils on cooked food, that previously touched raw meat

 - Wash hands after touching raw meat

 - Don't leave food sitting out at room temperature for extended periods